The information regarding the Blue from American Express® was independently collected by Upgraded Points and not

-Why get a Blue from American Express®?
+Why get an Amex Blue card?
 Is it worth it?

 This is a good card for those wanting to start out in the credit card points world, and it could also be a good card to help build your credit.

-This card has no annual fees, and also comes with some additional insurances like car rental and purchase/return protection insurances.
+This credit card has no annual fees, and also comes with some additional insurances like car rental and purchase/return protection insurances.

 Because it costs you nothing, there is no harm in getting the card.
 While there are definitely more valuable cards out there, this card will be worth it to a beginner who wants to start earning points.

 What are the Amex Blue card benefits?

-It earns 1x points for all purchases, and can also earn 2x points with Uber and AMEX Travel.
+It earns 1x points for all purchases, and 2x points with AMEX Travel.
 These points all accrue in your Membership Rewards account.

 The card also offers car rental insurance, roadside assistance, global assist hotlines, access to AMEX Tickets, and warranty, purchase, and return protection.

-Does the Blue from American Express® use Membership Rewards?
+Does the Amex Blue card use Membership Rewards?